-Baker cysts are enlarged bursae that develop from an accumulation of synovial fluid in the popliteal fossa.
-Most Baker cysts are small and are do not cause symptoms.
+Baker cysts are fluid-filled popliteal bursae that develop from an accumulation of synovial fluid from the knee.
+Most Baker cysts are small and do not cause symptoms.
 When they become larger (> 5 cm), they can be noticed by the patient as a swelling behind the knee.

 Etiology of Baker Cysts